blockscout/docs/for-developers/information-and-settings/sharelock.md

 ### Deadlocks and prevention

 When several DB transactions are acting on multiple rows of the same table, it's possible to incur in a deadlock and so into an error.
-This can be prevented by enforcing the same consistent order of lock aquisition on _all_ the transactions performing `INSERT`, `UPDATE` or `DELETE` on a given table.
+This can be prevented by enforcing the same consistent order of lock acquisition on _all_ the transactions performing `INSERT`, `UPDATE` or `DELETE` on a given table.

 On top of this, if multiple DB transactions act on multiple tables a deadlock will occur, even if they follow the order on each table described above, if they acquire locks on said tables in a different order.
-This can also be prevented by using a consisten order of lock acquisition _between_ different tables.
+This can also be prevented by using a consistent order of lock acquisition _between_ different tables.

 ### Imposing the lock acquisition order on a table with Ecto